Dhaka: Early period of Mughal Bengal

 Islam Khan I was the first Mughal governor to reside in the city.
-Khan named it "Jahangir Nagar" (City of Jahangir) in honour of the Emperor Jahangir.
+Khan named it "Jahangirnagar" (The City of Jahangir) in honour of the Emperor Jahangir.
 The name was dropped soon after the English conquered.
-The main expansion of the city took place under governor Shaista Khan.
+The main expansion of the city took place under Governor Shaista Khan.
 The city then measured 19 by 13 km, with a population of nearly one million.
 Dhaka became home to one of the richest elites in Mughal India.

 The construction of Lalbagh Fort was commenced in 1678 by Prince Azam Shah, who was the governor of Bengal, a son of Emperor Aurangzeb and a future Mughal Emperor himself.
 The Lalbagh Fort was intended to be the viceregal residence of Mughal governors in eastern India.
 Before the fort's construction could be completed, the prince was recalled by Emperor Aurangzeb.
 The fort's construction was halted by Shaista Khan after the death of his daughter Pari Bibi, who is buried in a tomb in the centre of the unfinished fort.
 Pari Bibi, whose name means Fairy Lady, was legendary for her beauty, engaged to Prince Azam Shah, and a potential future Mughal empress before her premature death.
 Internal conflict in the Mughal court cut short Dhaka's growth as an imperial city.
 Prince Azam Shah's rivalry with Murshid Quli Khan resulted in Dhaka losing its status as the provincial capital.
 In 1717, the provincial capital was shifted to Murshidabad where Murshid Quli Khan declared himself as the Nawab of Bengal.